 Next, join your local club.
 Some events run at Clubman level meaning all you need is club membership (the club must be invited to the event for your membership to be eligible, but you can always join the organising club) to compete.
 Some events, particularly at regional level, are run at National B level meaning you'll need a Non-Race National B Competition Licence as well as your club membership.
 Then, of course, you will need a car…

 Most people start off in their road cars; small hatchbacks have proved popular and competitive in recent years as well as MX5s.

 Events will have class structures, normally split by engine capacity and sometimes with classes for historic cars.
 Tyre wear is likely to be experienced on an AutoSOLO and therefore it is highly recommended to take a spare set of wheels and tyres with you to ensure you can drive home legally afterwards.
-Tyres must comply with the relevant rules in the MSA Blue Book (the rule book for all disciplines of motorsport).
+Tyres must comply with the relevant rules in the Motorsport UK Blue Book (the rule book for all disciplines of motorsport).
 Some people will buy new tyres for events, but others will talk to their local garage/tyre dealership or even negotiate with the local scrapyard to keep costs down.